JuturuKalyanSagar/LendingClubCaseStudy/README.md

 - **Jupyter Notebook**: For interactive code development and documentation.

 ## Acknowledgements
-Give credit here.
-- This project was inspired by Upgrad...
+- This project was inspired by Upgrad.
-- References if any...
 - This project was based on [Upgrad Learning](https://www.upgrad.com).